redis/redis-doc/commands/xrange.md

 > XRANGE somestream 1526985054069 1526985055069
 ```

-In this case `XRANGE` will auto-complete the start interval with `-0`
+In this case, `XRANGE` will auto-complete the start interval with `-0`
 and end interval with `-18446744073709551615`, in order to return all the
-entires that were generated between a given millisecond and the end of
+entries that were generated between a given millisecond and the end of
 the other specified millisecond.
 This also means that repeating the same
-millisecond two times, we get all the entires within such millisecond,
+millisecond two times, we get all the entries within such millisecond,
 because the sequence number range will be from zero to the maximum.

 Used in this way `XRANGE` works as a range query command to obtain entries
 in a specified time.
 This is very handy in order to access the history
 of past events in a stream.

-## Returning a maxium number of entires
+## Returning a maximum number of entries

 Using the **COUNT** option it is possible to reduce the number of entries
 reported.
 This is a very important feature even if it may look marginal,